 About

-Brooke Sahni is the author of Before I Had the Word (Texas Review Press, 2021), which won the X.J.
-Kennedy Poetry Prize selected by Maggie Smith and was finalist for the Arizona and New Mexico Book Awards.
-She is also the author of Divining (Orison Books, 2020), which won the Orison Chapbook Prize.
-Her poetry and fiction have been nominated for the Pushcart Prize and have appeared in journals such as Alaska Quarterly, The Cincinnati Review, Boulevard, Verse Daily, 32 Poems and elsewhere.
-Her new collection of poetry, In This Distance, is available now for pre-order.
-She lives in the high desert mountains of Arizona.
+Brooke Sahni is the author of four collections of poetry, most recently In This Distance.
+Her debut collection, Before I Had the Word (Texas Review Press), won the X.J.
+Kennedy Poetry Prize and her chapbook, Divining (Orison Books), won the Orison Chapbook Prize.
+Her poetry and fiction have appeared in journals such as Alaska Quarterly, The Missouri Review, Nimrod, The Cincinnati Review, Boulevard, Verse Daily, 32 Poems and elsewhere.
+Her poetry chapbook, Letters, Dreams is forthcoming in fall 2026.

 In This Distance